google-parfait/tensorflow-federated/docs/tff_for_research.md

-1. An outer driver script that simulates the control logic of a production FL system, selecting simulated clients from a dataset and then executing federated comptuations defined in 2. on those clients.
+1. An outer driver script that simulates the control logic of a production FL system, selecting simulated clients from a dataset and then executing federated computations defined in 2. on those clients.
 For example, [a Federated EMNIST experiment driver](https://github.com/tensorflow/federated/blob/master/tensorflow_federated/python/examples/simple_fedavg/emnist_fedavg_main.py).

 ## Federated learning datasets